 If you want to get really tricky, you'll notice

 Want to try something really neat?
-Take a photograph, convert it to Black and
+Take a photograph, convert it to Black and White.
+Then paint part of it back to color.

 (Tip: Use a soft edged brush and change the size of the brush as needed)